Covid-19 Updates

 Student Conduct Code – Scholastic Dishonesty/Plagiarism

 Academic integrity is essential to a positive teaching and learning environment.
 All students enrolled in courses are expected to complete coursework responsibilities with fairness and honesty.
 Failure to do so, by seeking unfair advantage over others or misrepresenting someone else’s work as your own, can result in disciplinary action.
-The University Student Conduct Code, per the Office for Community Standards (OCS), defines scholastic dishonesty as follows:
+Scholastic dishonesty includes plagiarism, cheating, unauthorized collaboration, fabricating information and obtaining grades or honors dishonestly.
+The full definitions of scholastic dishonesty and plagiarism are outlined in The University Student Code of Conduct.

 Note: OCS does not assist with academic performance issues.
 Review the Conflict Resolution/Grievance Process (below) for more information about resolving those disputes.